CSMMLab/DLRT-Net/README.md

 # DLRANet

-## Codebase for the Tensorflow DLRT training implementation with rank adaption.
+## Codebase for the Tensorflow DLRT implementation with rank adaption.
 The NeurIPS publication to this work can be found at [Low-rank lottery tickets: finding efficient low-rank neural networks via matrix differential equations](https://arxiv.org/abs/2205.13571)

 ### Usage